chanyoonzhu/leetcode-python/index.md

 dfs - don't forget to reset visited back when all the branched dfs does not succeed.

 tree - Recursion can usually be used.
 If using dfs, has to decide which to use: in-order traversal (aka. dfs), post-order traversal (549), and pre-order traversal (298, search tree).
+Time complexity is O(n): every node is visited once.
+Space complexity is O(n): The extra space comes from implicit stack space due to recursion.
+For a skewed binary tree, the recursion could go up to n levels deep.
 If using bfs, usually uses a FIFO queue to store nodes to be visited.

 dynamic programming -
 backtracking with memoization; steps: build dp memory, define what dp[i] represents, find update function(s)